July 18, 2025

 GPS: 65°49’8.19″N 16°22’45.43″W

 Ridley Scott’s Prometheus (2012) takes place in galaxies far away from Earth.
 The cast starring Noomi Rapace, Logan Marshall-Green, and Michael Fassbender tries to find the clues to the origin of mankind.
-They find a structure on a distant moon containing a monolithic statue of a humanoid head and a few stone cylinders containing alien blood and they discover they are not alone.
+They find a structure on a distant moon containing a monolithic statue of a humanoid head and a few stone cylinders containing alien blood, discovering that they are not alone.

 GPS: 64°48’14.39″N 23°44’51.34″W